m1emi1em/nixos-flake/README.md

 # m1emi1em's NixOS configs

-This is a terrible flake, do not use it.
-I legitimately have no idea what I'm doing.
+This is a flake, use it at your own risk.
+I only have a vague idea of what I'm doing.